gardener/gardener/docs/concepts/operator.md

 make operator-up
 ```

-This will first build the base image (which might take a bit if you do it for the first time).
+This will first build the base images (which might take a bit if you do it for the first time).
 Afterwards, the Gardener Operator resources will be deployed into the cluster.

 ### Developing Gardener Operator (Optional)